EKS

 If using the Admin UI to add the resource to StrongDM, use the following steps.

-Click the Add cluster button.
+2. Click the **Add Resource** button.

 The Admin UI updates and shows your new cluster in a green or yellow state.
 Green indicates a successful connection.
 If it is yellow, click the **pencil** icon to the right of the server to reopen the **Connection Details** screen.
 Then click **Diagnostics** to determine where the connection is failing.